adaptlearning/adapt-contrib-hotgraphic/README.md

 ####_items

 Multiple items can be entered.
 Each item represents one hot spot for this component and contains values for `title`, `body` and `_graphic`.

-Within _graphic, 'src', 'title', 'alt' and '_classes' can be set.

 ####title